Course Name: Dormie Club

 The 414 yard 5th is the last of a tremendously strong stretch of par fours.
 This hole is most notable for an immediate forced carry of about 160 yards over water.
 This water bends around the right side of the fairway as well and continues all the way to the green.
 While the drive here is exhilarating, the remainder of the hole is straightforward, flat and relatively bland with no real danger.
 This is the first of several examples of a hole I think would be enhanced if Coore and Crenshaw moved some dirt and created a crossbunker or more interesting green.

 The first par 5 at Dormie Club is the 511 yard 6th, another relatively straightforward hole.
 The drive here runs uphill and you can’t really see the fairway but rest assured this fairway is extremely generous.
-As long as you carry a brief sandy wasteland, your drive will almost certain find the fairway.
 While there are a few scattered bunkers down the left side, I can’t help but feel this is another rather bland fairway.
 The defining feature on this hole is a tiny green surrounded on all sides by slopes and tiny bunkers.
-If you’re like me and a few feet left or right on your approach, be prepared for a very difficult up-and-down.
+If you’re like me and are a few feet left or right on your approach, be prepared for a very difficult up-and-down.

 Dormie Club opened with a policy of having no par values assigned to holes in line with a minimalist philosophy.
 Customers didn’t appreciate it and not long after opening it became a par 71.
 On holes like the 472 yard par 4 8th, however, I wished there was still no par.
 The number 1 handicap, this is a monstrous dogleg left par 4 with OB all down the left side and a generous right-to-left sloped fairway.
 Longer players may be able to catch a power slot similar to the 4th, but the majority of golfers will be forced to lay-up here.
 This green complex is relatively benign and unguarded, allowing for runners.